Is a Correction Looming Ahead for Meta Platforms Inc. (FB)

-Meta Platforms Inc. (NASDAQ:FB) went up by 1.83% from its latest closing price compared to the recent 1-year high of $384.33.
-The company’s stock price has collected 0.82% of gains in the last five trading sessions.
-The Wall Street Journal reported on 05/24/22 that Lyft to Pause Some Hiring and Trim Budgets, Citing Economic Slowdown
+Meta Platforms Inc. (NASDAQ:FB) went down by -4.06% from its latest closing price compared to the recent 1-year high of $384.33.
+The company’s stock price has collected -0.44% of loss in the last five trading sessions.
+The Wall Street Journal reported on 06/02/22 that Why Sheryl Sandberg Quit Facebook’s Meta

 Is It Worth Investing in Meta Platforms Inc. (NASDAQ :FB) Right Now?